bbauska/JS-svg/README.md

 To fix this, we need to account for the fact that the frame border is inset; that is, the stroke is halfway inside the frame, and the radius of each circle is different.
-This means that the lower bound and upper bound variables must be calculated *inside* the animation loop, as they will vary per circle.
+This means that the lower bound and upper bound variables must be calculated <i>inside</i> the animation loop, as they will vary per circle.
 There are, however, a couple of static values that can be captured outside the loop and used later inside it: the frame edge and frame inset.
 Delete the lower bound and upper bound variables